gianni-rosato/svt-av1-psy/README.md

 Restricts available transform sizes to a maximum of 32x32 pixels.
 Can help slightly improve detail retention at high fidelity CRFs.

+- `--adaptive-film-grain` *0 and 1*

+Adaptively varies the film grain blocksize based on the resolution of the input video.
+Often greatly improves the consistency of film grain in the output video, reducing grain patterns.

+- `--hdr10plus-json` *path to file*

+Set the path to an HDR10+ JSON file for encoding HDR10+ video.
+SVT-AV1-PSY needs to be built with the `enable-hdr10plus` flag enabled in build.sh (see `./Build/linux/build.sh --help` for more info) (Thank you @quietvoid !)

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: